Flashing SYNC Indication on Livewire Devices

 This document specifically discusses xNode and Legacy Axia and VX nodes, but can be applied to any Livewire device.

 Each AoIP network needs a clock.
 The clock aligns the encoders and the decoders that handle the digital audio streams on a network.
-Each AoIP device on the network need to sync their internal circuits to this clock.
+Each AoIP device on the network needs to sync its internal circuits to this clock.
 Each Node or xNode has a SYNC indicator on the front panel:

 It's normal for a node or any other Livewire device to have flashing sync indications when they first appear on the network or upon booting up.
 It's also normal to see this on several devices when the clock source has changed.